-National Awards to Teachers was instituted in 1958.
+National Award to Teachers was instituted in 1958.
 The purpose of the scheme is to celebrate the unique contribution of some of the finest teachers in the country and to honor those teachers who through their commitment have not only improved the quality of school education but also enriched the lives of their students.
 From mid-60s, the function is also held on 5th of September (Teacher's Day) every year on account of the birthday of Dr. Sarvepalli Radhakrishnan, former President of India.

 The features of the new scheme are as under: